XENONnT/straxen/docs/source/setup.rst

 Setting up straxen
 ===================

-To install strax locally, follow these steps in a python 3.6 environment:
+To install straxen locally, follow these steps in a python 3.6 environment:

 1. `git clone https://github.com/XENONnT/straxen`
 2. **Optional**.
 If you want access to the XENON data, but you are NOT on the UChicago Midway analysis center, copy the file `/home/aalbers/xenon_secrets.py` from midway to  `./straxen/straxen/`, i.e. to the same directory as `xenon_context.py`.